lukaswangbk/Deep-Learning-Specialication/Course 3: Structuring Machine Learning Projects/Week 2 Quiz - Autonomous driving (case study).md

 10. You decide to use data augmentation to address foggy images.
 You find 1,000 pictures of fog off the internet, and “add” them to clean images to synthesize foggy days, like this:

     Which of the following statements do you agree with?
-(Check all that apply.)

     - So long as the synthesized fog looks realistic to the human eye, you can be confident that the synthesized data is accurately capturing the distribution of real foggy images, since human vision is very accurate for the problem you’re solving.